Esri/storymap-journal/README.md

 ```

 ### Other customization
-Most of the look and feel customization can be done using the [user download](http://links.esri.com/storymaps/map_journal_template_zip) and including the css/html overrides directly into `index.html`.
+Most of the look and feel customization can be done using the [regular Application Download](http://links.esri.com/storymaps/map_journal_template_zip) and including the css/html overrides directly into `index.html`.

 As the application Javascript and CSS are minified, we don't recommand that you directely edit those files (`app-viewer-min.css`).
 In addition to beeing hard to edit, this will make application update complex for you.